FBI special agents at a scene, illustrating a guide to the FBI Physical Fitness Test (PFT): events, scoring, and how to pass

 Your Mission Starts Now: How to Take the First Step

 The FBI Physical Fitness Test is a four-part challenge with a clear path to success.
-Passing isn't about being a superstar athlete from day one; it's about earning at least one point in each event and twelve points total.
+Passing isn't about being a superstar athlete from day one; it's about earning at least one point in each event and ten points total.
 You have the knowledge to build a plan that works.

 Those numbers aren't a final grade, they are the official start of your personal FBI PFT training plan.
 They mark Day One of your journey toward meeting the FBI fitness test standards.
 By focusing on small, consistent gains over the weeks ahead, you build the durable, well-rounded fitness the test is designed to measure.
 Understanding what is tactical fitness gives every FBI candidate the complete picture of what effective occupational performance training is designed to produce, the professional standard that law enforcement careers demand far beyond test day.